 Coping with skin that can be itchy, red and sore isn't the preserve of adults: babies can also have dry skin that needs a little extra looking after.All of us, from tiny babies to centenarians, have our own unique skin type.

-Maybe you have a tendency towards dry lips or itchy eyes, or maybe your hands get very dehydrated with daily washing: whatever its particular challenges, it is crucial to find the right products to look after your precious skin.
+Maybe you have a tendency towards dry lips or itchy eyes, or maybe your hands get very dehydrated with daily washing; whatever your own particular challenges, it's crucial to find the right products to look after your precious skin.
 And nothing is more precious than the delicate skin of a baby.

-Lastly, diet and nutrition are so important for maintaining healthy skin.
+Diet and nutrition are so important for maintaining healthy skin.
 Many people who suffer with very dry skin lack essential fatty acids in their system.
 Make sure your child is getting enough of these in their diet by eating things like oily fish and hemp seeds.
-If you are breast feeding make sure you are eating enough of these things too so your baby is getting the benefit through your milk.
+If you are breast feeding make sure you are eating enough of these things too, so your baby is getting the benefit through your milk.